snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-sql-runner/index.md

 To set up SQL Runner, Snowplow Community Edition users can start from the [User guide](/docs/modeling-your-data/modeling-your-data-with-sql-runner/index.md#user-guide) .

-For Snowplow BDP customers, SQL Runner is already setup as part of your pipeline, so you can [get started](/docs/modeling-your-data/running-data-models-via-snowplow-bdp/sql-runner/using-sql-runner/index.md) with configuring and deploying your SQL data models immediately.

 A SQL Runner data model consists of:

 - SQL files (containing one or more SQL statements)